Resource order form

 A journey from cane-plant to sugar bowl, looking at the milling and refining process of sugar.

-Our popular infographic looking at the differences between cane sugar, agave, sugar alcohols and rice malt syrup to name a few.
+Our popular infographic looking at the differences between various sweeteners including cane sugar, agave, sugar alcohols and rice malt syrup.

 Infographic explaining the role of sugar in food and drink products.